Living on a canal or river mooring.

 It is often easier to buy a boat with a residential mooring, rather than get them separately.
 Getting a boat is no problem (see Buying a residential boat), finding a mooring is, and boats with a mooring often change hands for more than twice the boat value.
 If you know the area where you would like to moor then walk the towpath and talk to people on boats to see what they know.
 Visit boatyards (see our listings) and ask if they know of any residential moorings.
-Contact British Waterways to see if they have any residential moorings locally, they are trying to find more residential places.
-(See contacts)
+Contact the Canal and River Trust to see if they have any residential moorings locally, they are trying to set up more residential places.

-Continuous cruising can be difficult in winter because of bad weather and canal maintenance closures.
-British Waterways (CRT) have started making some temporary residential moorings available over the winter, continuous cruisers can stay in one place through the winter, then cruise from spring to autumn.
+Even genuine continuous cruisers can find moving difficult in winter because of bad weather and canal maintenance closures.
+C&RT now offer some temporary residential moorings available over the winter so continuous cruisers can stay in one place through the winter, then cruise from spring to autumn.

 You could try moving up and down the local length but CRT, as we've detailed above, will not approve and are now getting more able to stop you.
 You also need to consider security and access, boats moored on the towpath can be easily broken into when you are out, not too good if you have all your worldly possessions onboard.
 (It's happened to us!)
 You should only consider mooring without a residential licence as a temporary solution while you look for a decent permanent mooring.
-People do live on boats across the canal system without having residential or continuous cruising licences, but it can involve subterfuge, midnight flits and not hanging washing out on Fridays etc!
+People do live on boats across the canal system without having residential licences, but it can involve subterfuge, midnight flits and not hanging washing out!